 - Events, and

 A good rule of thumb is to consider a conservative estimate of growth over the past few months.
 If you grew 20% each month over the last 3 months, and you had 1,000 sales last month, you can reasonably expect to achieve 1,200 sales this month.
-If your rostered staff can handle that then great, otherwise look to increase the number of staff to cover the extra demand on your staff.
+If your scheduled employees can handle that then great, otherwise look to increase the number of employees to cover the extra demand on your employees.

 It’s also important to consider any on-boarding and training processes for your business growth.
-If you project rapid growth and need additional staff to cover shifts, ensure you start hiring before your staff are strained and having issues with workload.
+If you project rapid growth and need additional employees to cover shifts, ensure you start hiring before your employees are strained and having issues with workload.
 This not only means you grow more smoothly, but it also means you’re taking full advantage of new opportunities.

-Working out the ideal roster isn’t an easy task.
-You may have some months where payroll is excessive due to overstaffing, or others where employees are put under too much strain, but if managed correctly, over the long run, revenue is usually recovered, your staff remain happy and your business grows to find new challenges.
+Working out the ideal schedule isn’t an easy task.
+You may have some months where payroll is excessive due to overstaffing, or others where employees are put under too much strain, but if managed correctly, over the long run, revenue is usually recovered, your employees remain happy and your business grows to find new challenges.